 Ebony, Pet Care Attendant

 I was born and raised in Durham.
 My mom worked at a veterinarian for 13 years, and we grew up around animals.
 Working with animals has been a passion of mine since I was 8 years old.
 I believe all animals should be loved and well cared for.

 I take pride in my job and making sure the pets here are all well taken care of, including being fed as instructed by their pet parents and the veterinarians.
 I make sure all of the pets staying with us are clean and their area is sanitize properly.

 My family is very important to me.
-My grandmother has a Corgi named Biscuit that has been with us many years.
-I enjoy watching my daughter Malaya grow, and enjoy spending time with her.
+My grandmother has a Corgi named Biscuit that has been with us for many years.
+I enjoy watching my daughter Malaya grow and enjoy spending time with her.
 She is my pride and joy.
 Malaya and I enjoy doing things with our family.

 Sydney, Pet Care Attendant

 I have lived in Durham my whole life and graduated from Jordan High School in 2018.
 During my senior year in high school, I had the opportunity to take a course in veterinary assisting.
 I decided to take the course because I plan on attending veterinary school after college.
 I became a Certified Veterinary Assistant through this program and had previously interned and volunteered at Falconbridge to gain my needed experience and hours.
 After getting certified, I wanted to work here!
 I help out caring for the pets who are boarding with us, as well as by helping the veterinarians and technicians with anything they may need.

 Until I move to college this fall I live with my mom, dad, and younger sister.
 We are an active family that likes to travel and being outdoors.
 We have 2 cats and a leopard gecko.
 I love nature, science, and obviously animals.
 When I’m not working with animals I prefer to fill my time with reading, running, and spending time with my family.
 I will begin my freshman year of college at NC State this fall.

 Renee, Pet Care Attendant